Harvest Portfolios Group

 A defensive sector contains companies that have historically proven stable regardless of fluctuating economic and market conditions.

-As we recall it, the initial stages of the COVID-19 pandemic had a devastating impact on consumer discretionary stocks.
+The initial stages of the COVID-19 pandemic had a devastating impact on consumer discretionary stocks.
 These are companies that produce non-essential goods and services and are classified as non-defensive.
 For example, movie theatres were forced to close their doors for months on end in 2020 and 2021, which forced these entities to hang tight as their revenues were nonexistent.
 Also, stocks in Hotels, restaurants, and other leisure activities were also throttled during this period.

 On the other hand, defensive stocks, like those in utilities or consumer staples, were often more reliable during this volatile period.
 Utilities are considered “defensive”, given its steady and attractive income streams, low correlations to broad markets, and sustainable cash flows driven by the necessity of everyday consumer use.